rundeck/docs/docs/manual/projects/node-execution/powershell.md

 keys/users/${job.username}.password
 ```

-## WinRM Setting to use PowerShell Plugin
+## WinRM Setting to use WinRM Node Executor Plugin

 In order to connect Rundeck with remote Windows nodes, it is necessary to set WinRM in both, the server and the remote nodes.